bharathsandepogu01/Carger/README.md

 # Carger
-  Carger is a mobile application developed for **Automated Fuel Stations** and for customers to buy fuel in advance and **refill fuel** in vechile just by entering the specified **otp** in nearby filling station.
+  Carger is a mobile application developed for **Automated Fuel Stations** and for customers to buy fuel in advance and **refill fuel** in vechile just by entering the specified **otp** in nearby ordered filling station.

 ## Tech stack
   1. **React Native**